rysk-finance/dynamic-hedging/packages/contracts/technical-docs/AlphaToBeyondDeploymentSteps.md

 1. Deploy new AlphaOptionHandler with fee recipient and fee per contract
 2. Remove current AlphaOptionHandler from liquiditypool
+3. Remove current AlphaOptionHandler from portfolioValuesFeed
-3. Add new AlphaOptionHandler to the liquidityPool
+4. Add new AlphaOptionHandler to the liquidityPool
+5. Add new AlphaOptionHandler as keeper and handler on portfolioValuesFeed
-4. Check cor for references to the price feed contract and switch out the address
+6. Check cor for references to the price feed contract and switch out the address
-5. Change notion and gitbook docs to reflect new contract
+7. Change notion and gitbook docs to reflect new contract

 **Accounting**